Lover, Beloved: Songs from an Evening with Carson McCullers

 Lover, Beloved: Songs from an Evening with Carson McCullers is the ninth studio album by the American singer/songwriter Suzanne Vega, which was released on October 14, 2016.
 The album is based on the 2011 play Carson McCullers Talks About Love about the life of the writer Carson McCullers, written and performed by Vega.

 Background

 When she was 15, Vega read the books of Carson McCullers and has been fascinated by her ever since.

 She wrote eight songs with Duncan Sheik and two with Michael Jefry Stevens.
 Some writing was done in the Metropolitan Museum of Art.

 Track listing

+Note: "Instant of the Hour After" first appeared on Close-Up Vol. 3, States of Being (2011).

 Music video

 Official music video for a song "We of Me" has been directed by Chuck Moore.